Upper Peninsula Michigan, USA Travel Guide

 Return in winter for snow sports like snowmobiling, downhill skiing, or ice fishing.

-Visit in the fall for unparalleled foliage exhibits across the landscape.
+Visit in the fall for unmatched foliage exhibits across the landscape.

-Plan a trip focused on riding the acclaimed trails in Copper Harbor.
+Schedule a vacation focused on riding the acclaimed trails in Copper Harbor.

 Start a multi-day backpacking trip through the rugged Porcupine Mountains.

-Focus on paddling the stunning Pictured Rocks National Lakeshore or other The Five the inland seas areas.
+Focus on paddling the stunning Pictured Rocks National Lakeshore or other The Five the laurentian great lakes areas.

-Explore the region's rich maritime past, exploring lighthouses and shipwrecks.
+Tour the area's rich maritime past, exploring lighthouses and shipwrecks.

 Dedicate your trip to spotting local fauna in their natural environments across the UP.